ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/02-nightlight.md

 As in the previous lab, you'll write lua code in ESplorer.
 This code (below), operates the photocell and LED as a nightlight.

+1. Use an A to Micro B USB cable to connect the ESP2866 to your computer.

-1. Launch ESPlorer.jar, select your serial port, and press the 'Open' button
+2. Launch ESPlorer.jar, select your serial port, and press the 'Open' button

 <img src="/images/esplorer-connect.png" alt="Launch Esplorer, connect your device" style="width: 400px;"/>

-2. Create a new script in Esplorer with these contents.
+3. Create a new script in Esplorer with these contents.
 Save it as Lab02.lua

 {% highlight lua %}
 --